Whalers Way Orbital Launch Complex: Environmental concerns

 Protests took place at the site ahead of the first scheduled launch on 9 September 2021, after whales were reported swimming in Fishery Bay, east of the maritime exclusion zone, and police attended.
 Whales were later confirmed 30km away in Boston Bay, and none observed in Fishery Bay.
 Local residents and conservationists, including the Nature Conservation Society, Wilderness Society, Conservation Council of South Australia, the National Trust of Australia (SA), Birds SA and Trees for Life have been calling for an independent review.
 An ecologist from the University of Adelaide and the NCSSA are concerned that the extensive clearing (23.76 ha of vegetation) and construction work involved in expanding the facility could cause the southern emu wren to become extinct.
 Southern Launch CEO Lloyd Damp said he was aware of the issues, and they were in the process of working out a better location for launch site A. The expansion plans are under review by the Government of South Australia's PlanSA, as well as the Commonwealth Government for compliance with the Environment Protection and Biodiversity Conservation Act 1999.

 Public consultation that closed in September showed strong support from the surrounding communities of Port Lincoln and Tulka, the results of which are yet to be released as of 27 September 2021.

 In early October, a rare square-tailed kite was photographed at the site, but it is thought likely that it was a chick from a nest a long distance away.
 The last time one was spotted on the Eyre Peninsula was in 2004.

+Construction halted

+In September 2026, the Native Vegetation Council, an independent body, disallowed variations to the heritage agreement that would allow Southern Launch to build the Whalers Way Orbital Launch Complex, as the site is on land that is a recognised conservation area for native flora and fauna.
+It is not known whether the state government will seek to overturn the ruling.